pm-cui/voltageFaultInjection/README.md

 - STM32 is running an infinite loop and a conditional statement that will never be reached
 - Using the Pico, conduct VFI to corrupt the data and break into the conditional statement
 - Make a terminal UI to allow users to input the frequency to run the PIO at and the duration of the glitch.
-  - Most glitches that I've seen documented usually have a duration of ~50ns +-

 ## Progress